newrelic/video-jwplayer-js/README.md

 # New Relic JW Player JS Tracker

 The New Relic JWPlayer tracker instruments the JW Player.
+It requires New Relic Browser Pro with SPA.
+It must be used on a page where the New Relic Browser JS Snippet is present.
+See the `samples` folder for an example.

 ## Build